pktmasseta/pktmasseta.github.io/_summer/faq.md

 ###### When is move in / move out day?

-Accepted residents can move in any time after 5:00PM on Sunday, June 4th, 2023 and must move out of the house by 5:00PM on Saturday, August 26th, 2023.
-If you must move in on a date other than June 4th, you must give a one week notice to the housing team.
+Accepted residents can move in any time after 5:00PM on Sunday, May 28th, 2023 and must move out of the house by 5:00PM on Saturday, August 19th, 2023.
+If you must move in on a date other than May 28th, you must give a one week notice to the housing team.
 Alternative start and end dates can be negotiated on a case-by-case basis.

 ###### Is there shorter period summer housing?